Photos: Protests In Response To The Death Of George Floyd Shake The Nation

 toggle caption

-Protesters march and carry signs in the West Village in New York as they demonstrate in outrage over the death of George Floyd, at a rally on Saturday.
+At a rally on Saturday, protesters march and carry signs in New York's West Village as they demonstrate in outrage over the death of George Floyd.

 Bryan R. Smith/AFP via Getty Images